Afterlife: Hinduism

-There are two major views of an afterlife in Hinduism: mythical and philosophical.
-The philosophies of Hinduism consider each individual consists of three bodies: physical body compose of water and biomatter (sthūla śarīra), an energetic/psychic/mental/subtle body (sūkṣma-śarīra) and a causal body (kāraṇa śarīra) comprising subliminal stuff i.e. mental impressions etc.
+There are two major views of an afterlife in Hinduism: the philosophical and the mythical.

-The individual is a stream of consciousness (Ātman), which flows through all the physical changes of the body and at the death of the physical body, flows on into another physical body.
-The two components that transmigrate are the subtle body and the causal body.
+The philosophical view considers that each individual consists of three bodies: a physical body composed of water and biomatter, sthūla śarīra; an energetic/psychic/mental/subtle body, sūkṣma-śarīra; and a causal body comprising subliminal and mental impressions, kāraṇa śarīra.

-The thought that occupies the mind at the time of death determines the quality of our rebirth (antim smaraṇa), hence Hinduism advises to be mindful of one's thoughts and cultivate positive wholesome thoughts – mantra chanting (japa) is commonly practiced for this.
+In this three bodies doctrine, the individual is considered a stream of consciousness (Ātman), which flows through all the physical changes of the body in life.
+At the death of their physical body (sthūla śarīra), the stream flows on into another physical body.
+The two components that transmigrate are the subtle body (sūkṣma-śarīra) and the causal body (kāraṇa śarīra).
+The thought that occupies a person's mind at the time of their death determines the quality of their rebirth (antim smaraṇa), and hence Hinduism advises practitioners to be mindful of one's thoughts and cultivate positive, wholesome thoughts.
+Mantra chanting is a common practice to develop such mindfulness.